University Loan

 Repayment begins after your nine-month grace period.
 The grace period will begin any time you are not enrolled at least half-time (with the exception of summer).
 For most students, the grace period begins after graduation.

 If you cannot make payments on your loan after the nine-month grace period, you may be able to postpone repayment by pursuing deferment or forbearance.
-For more information, access the Office of Student Loans and Scholarships.
+For more information, visit the Repayment section of the Office of the Bursar's site.